 The Trust, the P.A.
-People and the organisers of Listen Out Sydney 2019 regard the management of environmental noise for this event to be appropriate and in compliance with the venue License and the EPA Prevention Notice.
+People regard the management of environmental noise for this event to be appropriate and in compliance with the venue License and the EPA Prevention Notice.
 It is proposed that this level of sound management and monitoring is implemented for future events of this nature in Centennial Park.